JOIN OUR NEWSLETTER

-Millions of Americans contend with ABL every day.
-Most of ABL is characterized by light to moderate leakage.
-While age is a contributing factor, ABL has been reported to affect both men and women as early as 40.
-As a growing concern among the Baby Boomer generation, more studies and research are being conducted to see what can be done to better manage and reduce or treat ABL.
+For most, fecal incontinence is characterized by light to moderate leakage, though there are plenty who experience more severe symptoms.
+Age can be a contributing factor, so it’s not surprising that older people experience it more frequently, but accidental bowel leakage has been reported to affect men and women as early as 40.
+Considering that the Baby Boomer generation continues to age, more studies and research are being conducted to see what can be done to better manage and reduce or treat ABL.

 Accidental Bowel Leakage may occur from a number of underlying conditions that affect bowel control.

-Aging.
+- Aging.
 As you age, muscles and tissues lose elasticity.
-As this ability to stretch becomes more limited, leakage can occur.
+As this ability to stretch becomes more limited, fecal incontinence can occur.

 - Injuries to nerves during labor and delivery